bsalehe/pipeline_canker_cherry/README.md

 In running `genomicislands.sh`, please change the directory PROKKAOUTDIR accordingly.
 It is better to run it outside the pipeline by typing `bash ./genomicislands.sh`.
 This is because if it is run within pipeline script (pipeline.sh), it gives error "ModuleNotFoundError: No module named 'requests_toolbelt'", which requires a super user to sort this out as indicated in this link https://stackoverflow.com/a/56416843.

-For phages identification the script "phaster.py" was adopted from https://github.com/boulund/phaster_scripts, which sends batch files under ths hood to PHASTER servers.
+For phages identification the script "phaster.py" was adopted from https://github.com/boulund/phaster_scripts, which sends batch files under ths hood to PHASTER servers (http://phaster.ca/).
 The results are sent to the Web client for viewing and download.
 The "phaster.py" was integrated to the pipeline.

 ### General procedure for running blast after T3 effector prediction
 We have used BLASTP for improving the T3 effectors prediction results.
 For instance, when runnin pipeline for T3 prediction using Deepredeff, the results are literally in CSV format.